-Strategy OS 1.10.4 - Resource Co-location
+Strategy OS 1.11.4 - Resource Co-location

-Coordinate with local, regional, and state organizations, including the Sarasota School Board on the collocation, siting, and design of compatible public resources, including Functional and Conservation Open Spaces.
+The City shall coordinate with local, regional, and state organizations, including the Sarasota School Board on the collocation, siting, and design of compatible public resources, including Functional and Conservation Open Spaces.
 (Revised; Prev.
-Parks Policy 3.5)
+Parks Policy3.5)

-Strategy OS 1.10.5 - Regional Linear Park System
+Strategy OS 1.11.5 - Regional Linear Park System

-Participate with local, regional, and state organizations in the development and maintenance of a regional linear park system that includes trails, bikeways, footpaths, blueways (such as kayak trails), and sidewalks.
+The City shall participate with local, regional, and state organizations in the development and maintenance of a regional linear park system that includes trails, bikeways, footpaths, blueways (such as kayak trails), and sidewalks.
 Coordinate such efforts with the Sarasota County Master Trail Program and the Venice Parks System Master Plan.
 (Prev.
 Parks Policy 3.4)

-Strategy OS 1.10.6 - Resource Funding
+Strategy OS 1.11.6 - Resource Funding